sanduni2002/Customer-churn-prediction-system/README.md

+Here's the completed and cleaned-up version of your README:

+---

 # Customer Churn Prediction System - Telco Dataset

 ## Project Overview

-This project focuses on building a **Customer Churn Prediction System** using a sample Telco customer dataset.
-The system aims to predict whether a customer will churn (i.e., stop using the company's service) based on various features like contract type, monthly charges, tenure, and more.
-Given the dataset's imbalanced nature, techniques like **SMOTEENN** (Synthetic Minority Over-sampling Technique combined with Edited Nearest Neighbors) were used to handle class imbalance and improve the model's performance.
+This project focuses on building a **Customer Churn Prediction System** using a Telco customer dataset.
+The goal is to predict whether a customer will churn (i.e., stop using the service) based on features like contract type, monthly charges, and tenure.
+Given the dataset's imbalanced nature, **SMOTEENN** (Synthetic Minority Over-sampling Technique combined with Edited Nearest Neighbors) is used to handle class imbalance and enhance model performance.

 ## Workflow Summary

 1. **Data Preprocessing**
-   - Loaded the Telco dataset and cleaned it by handling missing values and transforming categorical features using **one-hot encoding**.
+   - Loaded and cleaned the dataset, handling missing values and transforming categorical variables with **one-hot encoding**.
-   - Checked for data imbalance in the target variable (`Churn`), which showed a 73:27 imbalance between non-churners and churners.
+   - Detected an imbalance in the target variable (`Churn`), with a 73:27 split between non-churners and churners.

 2. **Feature Engineering**
-   - Converted relevant categorical variables into numeric ones.
+   - Converted categorical variables into numeric format.
    - Grouped customers by tenure and removed irrelevant features like `CustomerID`.

-3. **Exploratory Data Analysis**
+3. **Exploratory Data Analysis (EDA)**
-   - Visualized the relationships between customer features (e.g., **monthly charges**, **tenure**, **total charges**) and churn.
+   - Visualized relationships between customer features (e.g., monthly charges, tenure) and churn.
-   - Found insights, such as **higher churn for customers with short tenure, high monthly charges, and no tech support or security services**.
+   - Found that **short tenure**, **high monthly charges**, and the absence of **tech support** or **security services** were correlated with churn.

 4. **Model Building**
-   - Built multiple models to predict churn:
+   - Built several models:
-     - **Decision Tree Classifier**: Initial model with low performance on an imbalanced dataset.
+     - **Decision Tree Classifier**: Baseline model.
-     - **Random Forest Classifier**: Improved performance with a depth of 6, leading to better accuracy.
+     - **Random Forest Classifier**: Enhanced performance with hyperparameter tuning (max depth = 6).
-   - Handled class imbalance using **SMOTEENN** to resample the dataset for better classification of minority classes (churners).
+   - Used **SMOTEENN** to resample the dataset, addressing the class imbalance for better prediction of churners.

-5. **Evaluation**
+5. **Model Evaluation**
-   - Evaluated models based on recall, precision, and F1 score for the minority class, especially focusing on **recall** to capture more churners.
+   - Evaluated models using precision, recall, and F1 score, focusing on the **recall** of churned customers.
-   - Achieved **94% accuracy** with **Random Forest and SMOTEENN**, and significantly improved recall for churned customers.
+   - Achieved **94% accuracy** with **Random Forest + SMOTEENN**, significantly improving the recall for the minority class (churners).

 6. **Model Saving**
-   - Final **Random Forest Classifier** was saved using **Pickle** for future use in APIs or UI integration.
+   - Saved the final **Random Forest Classifier** using **Pickle** for future use in APIs or a user interface.

+## Front-End Integration
+- The front end is designed using **Streamlit** to create an interactive user interface where customers' data can be input and churn prediction results are displayed.

 ## Key Libraries and Tools
-- **Python**: Programming language used for development.
+- **Python**
-- **pandas, numpy**: For data manipulation and analysis.
+- **pandas**, **numpy** for data manipulation
-- **seaborn, matplotlib**: For data visualization.
+- **seaborn**, **matplotlib** for data visualization
-- **sklearn**: For model building, evaluation, and metrics.
+- **scikit-learn** for machine learning models
-- **imblearn**: For handling class imbalance with SMOTEENN.
+- **imblearn** for handling class imbalance (SMOTEENN)
+- **Streamlit** for the front-end interface
-- **pickle**: To save and load the trained models.
+- **pickle** for saving and loading trained models

-## Future Scope
-- Deploy the model as an API to integrate with a UI for real-time churn prediction.
-- Test different machine learning models such as **XGBoost** or **Gradient Boosting** for further performance improvements.

 ## How to Use